-The total interest cost incurred during the years ended June 30, 2023 and 2022, was \$4,005,127 and \$4,181,756, respectively.
+The total cash paid for interest during the years ended June 30, 2024 and 2023, was \$3,739,699 and \$4,005,127, respectively.

 Note 8.
 Risk Management

 The GNHWPCA maintains commercial insurance for various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 Claims have not exceeded coverage amounts in the last three fiscal years.